Infants and Young Children

 - Imported, painted pottery

-How’s your soil?
+Lead in your soil?

 Some King County soils contain lead dust and arsenic from Tacoma's old Asarco Smelter.
-Ground cover or beauty bark can prevent children from contacting contaminated soil.

 Lead in your water?